jprchlik/faraday_cup_int/docs/index.rst

     print('Total Run Time {0:7.1f} min'.format((x2-x1)/60.))

-Total Run Time   652.0 min
+Total Run Time   375.6 min

+Now add the best fit solution for each FC to the corresponding 'dis_cur' key for each dictionary object and plot the 2D velocity distribution.

 .. code-block:: python